 America is in a state of decline.
-Our government is inept — ambitious public projects like the Apollo program and the construction of the Interstate Highway System are little more than a fading memory of a once-competent government.
+Our government is inept — ambitious public projects like the Apollo program and the construction of the Interstate Highway System are little more than a fading memory of a once-competent system.
 The culture wars have fragmented us.
 We live in different realities depending on partisan affiliation, leading to less understanding and tolerance of our neighbors.
 The stock market (at least until recently) has been roaring, but wages are stagnant and wealth is increasingly concentrated in the hands of a lucky few.

 What is the solution to these problems?
 Many would take a rationalist approach: